hunterbaxter/resilient-weather-interpolation/src/README.md

 # Source Code

 ## Directory Structure

-- [Retriever](./retriever) contains code that pulls data from weatherbit
+- [retriever](./retriever) contains code that pulls data from weatherbit
+- [infrastructure](./infrastructure/) contains the infrastructure as code (IaC) for the project